-A Primer on the Genetics of Color
+The Genetics of Color

 The Labrador Retriever coat colors are black, yellow and chocolate.
 Any other color or a combination of colors is a disqualification.
 White hairs from aging or scarring are not to be misinterpreted as brindling.

 This comes from the ancestor of the Labrador Retriever, the St. Johns Water Dog.
 The earliest photo of a Labrador Retriever is of "Nell" taken in 1899 (see "Know Your Breed").
 You will also sometimes see white spots on the feet; this is found in the descendants of English Dual Champion Banchory Bolo (1915 – 1927) and are called "bolo marks".

-There is no such thing as a "White" Labrador; it is a Yellow Lab with a white or cream colored coat; likewise, there is no such things as a "Fox Red" Labrador; it is a Yellow Lab with a red-ish coat.
+There is no such thing as a "White" Labrador; it is a Yellow Lab with a white or cream colored coat; likewise, there is no such thing as a "Fox Red" Labrador; it is a Yellow Lab with a reddish coat.
 A Yellow Lab with a dark chocolate nose is actually genetically a Chocolate dog with a yellow coat.

 Chocolate - Chocolates can vary in shade from light to dark chocolate; a white "ring" around the tail is common and typically falls out with the puppy coat.
 Chocolate with brindle or tan markings is a disqualification.
 Chocolates have "chocolate" noses (formerly called Liver), eye rims and pads.